javidel/modern-data-warehouse/json/json.md

         <copy>JSON_Full_tweets.json</copy>
         ```

 2. Once you have downloaded the JSON containing some tweets, we need to upload them into Object Storage.
 First we need to create a bucket.
-Open a new web browser window, accss to the **Oracle Cloud console** page, cloud.oracle.com, after access to **Storage** from the **Oracle Cloud Console Burguer Menu** and after **Buckets** section.
+Open a new web browser window, access to the **Oracle Cloud console** page, cloud.oracle.com, after access to **Storage** from the **Oracle Cloud Console Burguer Menu** and after **Buckets** section.

     ![Go to Buckets](./images/create-bucket.png)